WAXE Hits 24-Hour Trading Volume of $3,662.12 (WAXE)

 - Lumi Credits (LUMI) traded up 8.9% against the dollar and now trades at $0.0162 or 0.00000027 BTC.

 WAXE’s launch date was September 30th, 2020.
 WAXE’s total supply is 3,700,000 coins.
+WAXE’s official website is on.wax.io/wax-io.
 WAXE’s official Twitter account is @WAX_io and its Facebook page is accessible here.
-The official website for WAXE is on.wax.io/wax-io.

 Buying and Selling WAXE

-It is usually not presently possible to purchase alternative cryptocurrencies such as WAXE directly using US dollars.
-Investors seeking to trade WAXE should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, GDAX or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase WAXE using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as WAXE directly using U.S. dollars.
+Investors seeking to acquire WAXE should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Gemini or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase WAXE using one of the aforementioned exchanges.

 Receive News & Updates for WAXE Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for WAXE and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.